adamwdraper/tyler/docs/docs/api-reference/thread.md

 async def get_messages_for_chat_completion(self, file_store: Optional[FileStore] = None) -> List[Dict[str, Any]]
 ```

 Returns messages formatted for LLM completion, including proper sequencing and any file references.
-If messages have attachments, file_store is required to access their content.
+System messages are excluded as they are typically injected by agents at completion time.

+Parameters:
+- `file_store`: Optional FileStore instance to pass to messages for file URL access

 ### clear_messages